Magnus Carlsen: World Chess Championship 2018

-Carlsen faced Fabiano Caruana in the 2018 World Chess Championship in London.
-The 12-game match, organised by FIDE, was played between 9 and 28 November.
-All 12 classical time control games were drawn.
-Carlsen retained his title by defeating Caruana 3–0 in rapid tiebreak games.
+Carlsen faced Fabiano Caruana in the 2018 World Chess Championship in London from 9 and 28 November.
+The match featured an extremely high quality of play and opening preparation, and all 12 classical games were drawn.
+However, Carlsen had strong winning chances in game 1 as did Caruana in games 6 and 8.
+In game 12, Carlsen surprised most commentators buy agreeing to a draw in a much better position, considering himself the heavy favourite in the rapid tiebreaks.
+He vindicated his decision by defeating Caruana 3–0 in rapid tiebreak games, winning his fourth World Championship.
 Carlsen cited the first rapid game as "critical", and said he felt "very calm" after winning it.